WireGuard Transparent Encryption

 cilium install --chart-directory ./install/kubernetes/cilium --set encryption.enabled=true --set encryption.type=wireguard

-WireGuard may also be enabled manually by setting setting the enable-wireguard: true option in the Cilium ConfigMap and restarting each Cilium agent instance.
+WireGuard may also be enabled manually by setting the enable-wireguard: true option in the Cilium ConfigMap and restarting each Cilium agent instance.

 Validate the Setup